ibm-cloud-docs/cloud-databases/truck-tracker-tutorial.md

 {:tip: .tip}
 {:note: .note}

-# Truck Tracker: An IoT Pattern Using IBM Cloud Services
+# Truck Tracker: An IoT Pattern Using OpenShift and other IBM Cloud Services
 {: #truck-tracker-ibmcloud}

 ## A use case on how to combine different IBM Cloud services to produce a variety of insights.